ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 [[Back to README]](../../README.md)

-## getRegistrationRequest
+## getSelfServiceBrowserRegistrationRequest

-> \Ory\Kratos\Client\Model\RegistrationRequest getRegistrationRequest()
+> \Ory\Kratos\Client\Model\RegistrationRequest getSelfServiceBrowserRegistrationRequest($request)

-Get Registration Request
+Get the request context of browser-based registration user flows

 This endpoint returns a registration request's context with, for example, error details and other information.
-For an in-depth look at ORY Krato's registration flow, head over to: https://www.ory.sh/docs/kratos/selfservice/registration
+When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for CSRF to work.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example